-Clear water repellent preservatives oils will assist in preserving the timber yet have a minimal affect to resist fade or greying so if this is required should only be used in protected locations such as under eaves or soffits.
+Clear, water repellent preservative oils will assist in preserving the timber, yet have a minimal affect to resist fade or greying.
+As a result, these oils should only be used in protected locations, such as under eaves or soffits.

 Film forming coatings provide the best combination of penetrating seal and protection against weathering.
-However, care is necessary on application or maintenance as to not bond board edges together at the joint.
+Care is necessary on application or maintenance to not bond board edges together at the joint.
 This may result in wide irregular gaps between some boards or may cause some boards to split.
 Pre-finishing is recommended to ensure complete coating and curing of the finish, before installation.

 Cladding can grey-off very quickly if exposed to direct sunlight.
-Greying may occur over a period of years even, with indirect sunlight, yet the rate of greying varies with timber species.
+Greying may occur over a period of years even with indirect sunlight.
+The rate of greying varies between timber species.